oliviernam/DevOps-Training-intermediate/cloudone-file-storage-security/demoing.md

 - Have an AWS account
 - Have access to Cloud One File Storage Security

-Node: It is best to run the lab not from a machine, which has an anti malware agent installed.
+Note: It is best to run the lab not from a machine, which has an anti malware agent installed.

 ## Installation